 Asia-Pacific

-Asia and the Pacific region collectively comprise a large and dynamic region with 4.4 billion people living in 58 markets ranging from the world’s largest energy consumer (China) to small island economies.
+Asia and the Pacific region collectively comprise a large and dynamic region with 4.7 billion people living in a range of countries from the world’s largest energy consumer (China) to small island economies.
 This region accounts for more than half of global energy consumption, with 85% of this consumption coming from fossil fuels.
 Even so, about 10% of the people in this area lack access to electricity and rely on traditional biomass consumption (such as wood combustion) for cooking and heating.
 Demand for energy is rising due to urbanization and industrialization, but many opportunities exist to avoid carbon-based energy.[1]

 Renewable Energy Installed Capacity

-Asia’s renewable energy installed capacity reached approximately 1,455,712 MW in 2021, accounting for 47.51% of the global total.
+Asia accounted for 60% of new renewable energy capacity in 2021 increasing by 154.7 GW to 1.46 TW (48% of global total).[2]
 The top five Asian countries with renewable energy installed capacity include China with the largest percentage, followed by India, Japan, Vietnam and the Republic of Korea.
-[2]
+[3]

 Trends in Renewable Energy by Region, Installed Capacity